GustavoV00/WindowService/README.md

-# android-app-test
+## Service
 A android accessibility service that collect window title from android devices.

-## Service
-Implementing a service that collect windows infos and sending it to a server.